dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

 │ Use existing │  │ For each ClientStates[X]:       │
 │ session      │  │   - Is state active?            │
 └──────────────┘  │   - Get client-X config         │
-                  │   - Does client-X trust B?      │
+                  │   - Does client-X share with B? │
-                  │     (X.trustedPeers has B or *) │
+                  │     (X.ssoSharedWith has B or *)│
                   └─────────────────────────────────┘
                           │               │
                     Found match       No match